dm5tt/SolarMeshtasticNode/README.md

 *The HT-CT62 uses a ESP32C3.
 Thats not Low Power!!!*

 Meshtastic  supports the "Power Saving" mode on the ESP32 where the entire   device stays  in the light sleep mode until it gets a interrupt signal from the LoRa modem.
 In that phase CPU will consume around ~800uA while sleeping.
-Including LoRa RX that's a idle draw around 2-4mA.
+Including LoRa RX that's a idle draw around 5-6mA.

+Warning, again: switching on BLE or even Wifi will make the ESP32 burn a crazy amount of energy.

 Still far away from the RAK4631 with a Nordic microcontroller.
 But who cares?
-During the day you will have a positive power budget so the entire devices runs on solar energy and recharges its battery.
+During the day you will have a positive power budget so the entire devices runs on solar energy and recharges its battery even with small cells.

+For sunny regions (Portugal, Spain, etc.) a 6V panel is enough.
+For central Europe (like Germany) a 12V or higher solar panel is recommended for surviving the winter.

 *It's not really that cheap either!*